alexpovel/latex-cookbook/README.md

    Using `pandoc` with the *Eisvogel* template (more on that later), it is converted into a PDF and made available for download.

-   The README covers git and Continuous Integration.
+   The README covers git and Continuous Delivery.
 2. A [LaTeX document](cookbook.tex), usable as a cookbook (different "recipes" to achieve various things in LaTeX) and also as a template.